 JOVAN SCOTT LEWIS

 I am an assistant professor of Geography and African-American Studies at the University of California, Berkeley.
 The postcolonial formulary of the Caribbean and its Diaspora are core to my work.
 For that reason my research focuses on the experiences and articulations of everyday individual subjectivity, the circumstances of state economic underdevelopment, and of the ethical notions that are produced by the comprehensive condition of impoverishment.
-In my first book project, Scammer's Yard: The Crime of Black Repair in Jamaica, forthcoming this year from University of Minnesota Press, I explore how structural and enduring poverty in Jamaica is responded to through crime.
+In my first book project, Scammer's Yard: The Crime of Black Repair in Jamaica, published by University of Minnesota Press, I explore how structural and enduring poverty in Jamaica is responded to through crime.
 In Scammer's Yard, criminality serves as a reparative mechanism, made logical by the recognized crime of underdevelopment induced by the postcolonial economic stricture of structural adjustment.
 My current research continues to pursue these core themes in the United States through an analysis of the value and function of blackness as a means of economic and political transformation in Tulsa, OK.
 I started the Berkeley Black Geographies Project in 2016 after joining the Geography Department at the University of California, Berkeley.
-With faculty colleagues, Brandi Thompson Summers and Sharad Chari, the project is now a collaborative effort working to advance a contemporary understanding of Geography and other disciplinary analyses of spatial relations through the centering of Blackness as an encompassing framework.

 BRANDI THOMPSON SUMMERS

 Sharad Chari is a geographer who has worked between Marxist agrarian studies, historical ethnography, Black Marxism and Southern feminisms.
-He has been a fellow of the Michigan Society of Fellows, and has taught across geography, history and anthropology at the University of Michigan, the London School of Economics, and the University of the Witwatersrand (Wits), where he is affiliated to the Wits Institute for Social and Economic Research (WiSER) and the Oceanic Humanities in the Global South.
 Sharad is author of Fraternal Capital: Peasant-workers, self-made men and globalization in provincial India (2004), co-editor of The Development Reader (2008) and Other Geographies (2017), and is on the editorial team of Critical Times: Interventions in Global Critical Theory.
 His book in process, Apartheid Remains, is based on long-term resarch since 2002 in Durban, South Africa, in neighborhoods in an industrial-residential patchwork landscape, a valley that traps pollution and foists its burden on people racialized ‘Indian’ and ‘Coloured’ in South African racial capitalism, many of whom found radical political alternatives in coalitional Black politics.
-This book, and a series of articles on Black thought have opened two new areas of research.
-The first picks up on Black women's militancy and queer futurity during and after South Africa's unfinished revolution.
-The second interrogates the notion of 'oceanic economy,' revisiting Durban as part of the South African and Mozambican littoral, Mauritius, Reunion and Mayotte, in non-linear oceanic cross-currents linking the Black Atlantic to the Southern African Indian Ocean.
+This book, and a series of articles on Black thought have opened new areas of research on Black women's militancy and queer futurity during and after South Africa's unfinished revolution and on the notion of 'oceanic economy,' linking the Black Atlantic to the Southern African Indian Ocean.